Am I the Jerk for Rejecting Birthday Gifts I Don't Want?

 Original Post

-But, in the past years he has gifted me boardgames and statues of my favorite comic book character, while I explicitly told him I do not want either of those things.
-Reasons; we have plenty of games we still have to play and we're running out of space to display the figurines.
+However, in the past years, he has gifted me board games and statues of my favorite comic book character, even though I have explicitly told him I do not want either of those things.
+The reasons are that we have plenty of games we still need to play, and we're running out of space to display the figurines.

-Last year he gifted me a figurine anyway.
-It was a nice figurine and I liked it, however I also told him I'd rather had gotten something else instead.
+Last year, he gifted me a figurine anyway.
+It was a nice figurine, and I liked it; however, I also told him I would have preferred something else instead.

-Today he asked me what I thought about a specific boardgame he thinks I will like to get for my birthday.
+Today, he asked me what I thought about a specific board game he thinks I would like to receive for my birthday.
 I told him I don't want it.

-It's a boardgame I'm not interested in and I just don't want any more boardgames.
-He's angry now and calling me very ungrateful and impossible to find gifts for.
+It's a board game I'm not interested in, and I just don't want any more board games.
+He's angry now and is calling me very ungrateful and impossible to find gifts for.

-He's 'done with this s**t'.
-He told me I should just make a 'groceries list' with stuff I want then (I do have a wishlist, by the way).
+He's 'done with this s**t.'
+He told me I should just make a 'groceries list' with stuff I want (I do have a wishlist, by the way).

 Comment from u/quincebush